paladin-devops/waypoint-plugin-nomad-pack/README.md

 - `registry_target` = a specific Nomad Pack within a registry to add, optional.
 - `variables` = Nomad Pack variable overrides, optional.
 - `variable_files` = path to a Nomad Pack variable override file, optional.

+### Nomad Configuration

+If you're using Waypoint with a local runner (either with the `-local` flag, or you haven't configured remote operations for your project), then the environment variables used by Nomad Pack may be set in the same terminal where Waypoint is running.
+If you're using remote operations, they may be set via `waypoint config set -runner`, as demonstrated below:

+`waypoint config set -runner -scope=global NOMAD_ADDR=http://127.0.0.1:4646 NOMAD_TOKEN=my-cool-nomad-token`

+### Remote Operations

+The Waypoint ODR image has been extended, and a custom ODR image which includes the Nomad Pack binary is available at the [Docker repository `paladindevops/waypoint-odr-nomad-pack:latest`](https://hub.docker.com/repository/docker/paladindevops/waypoint-odr-nomad-pack).
+With the Waypoint CLI, you can use this image in your project's remote operations by creating a runner profile with this image configured!
+An example of this for a Docker ODR is below, but this can work on any platform for which there is a task launcher plugin.

+`waypoint runner profile set -plugin-type=docker -oci-url=paladindevops/waypoint-odr-nomad-pack:latest -name=docker-nomad-pack -default`

 ### Example